EBIvariation/eva-sub-cli/docs/Common_errors.md

 **Additional context**

-When you receive a validation error like Duplicated variant found, it means two lines in your vcf file are describing the exact same genetic change.
-Let's explore this further with a real-world vcf example.
+When you receive a validation error like Duplicated variant found, it means two lines in your VCF file are describing the exact same genetic change.
+Let's explore this further with a real-world VCF example.

 ```text
 #CHROM  POS       ID    REF        ALT    QUAL    FILTER   ...